OGSarah/iOS-Project-Tooling/ios-code-signing-diagrams.md

     Q1 -->|"Capability not supported<br/>by the profile"| F2["The App ID or profile lacks the entitlement.<br/>Enable the capability, then regenerate<br/>and re-download the profile."]
     Q1 -->|"Installs on one device<br/>but not another"| F3["The development or Ad Hoc profile<br/>is missing that device.<br/>Register the device and update the profile."]
     Q1 -->|"CI fails, local build works"| F4["CI is likely missing the private key,<br/>the profile, or access to automatic signing.<br/>Install the assets, or grant CI permission via<br/>Xcode or App Store Connect."]
+    Q1 -->|"In-house app stops launching<br/>for everyone at once"| F5["The In-House profile or certificate expired,<br/>or the certificate was revoked.<br/>Re-sign with valid assets and redistribute."]
+    Q1 -->|"Untrusted Enterprise Developer<br/>on a web-installed app"| F6["The profile has not been approved yet.<br/>Settings, General, VPN and Device Management.<br/>MDM-installed apps never show this, and the org<br/>may block approving unknown developers entirely."]
+    Q1 -->|"In-house app fails only<br/>on its very first launch"| F7["Every in-house app needs positive confirmation<br/>from Apple on first launch.<br/>Check the device's network path, MDM or not."]

     classDef red fill:#a3170f,stroke:#6b0f09,color:#ffffff,stroke-width:2px
     classDef amber fill:#7a4a00,stroke:#523100,color:#ffffff,stroke-width:2px
     classDef green fill:#0f5c28,stroke:#093d1a,color:#ffffff,stroke-width:2px
+    classDef purple fill:#4f2278,stroke:#341551,color:#ffffff,stroke-width:2px
     class S red
     class Q1 amber
     class F1,F2,F3,F4 green
+    class F5,F6,F7 purple
 ```

 ---